yingyingzhuzhu/myapp/readme.txt

-This is used to learn how to use "git"
+This is used to learn how to use "git"。

+Edit

+Edit2